 How We Can Help With Your Wrongful Death Case

 Attorney Matthew Dolman is an experienced personal injury lawyer from Florida’s west coast.
-Personal injury lawyer Brent Sibley established his law firm on Florida’s southeast coast.
+Personal injury lawyers in Dolman Law Group established their law firm on Florida’s southeast coast.
 The two successfully worked together on a number of cases before deciding to join forces to form a statewide law firm that could offer clients the pooled resources and individual experience that each has to offer.

-Sibley Dolman now has multiple offices in southeast Florida, including in North Miami Beach.
+Dolman Law Group now has multiple offices in southeast Florida, including in North Miami Beach.
 The firm embraces the newest technologies available and employs efficiencies to keep cases moving quickly.
-Most importantly, Sibley Dolman strives to treat every client with compassion and respect.
+Most importantly, Dolman Law Group strives to treat every client with compassion and respect.
 Our lawyers know the importance of obtaining the best outcomes for personal injury victims and wrongful death survivors.

 1820 NE 163rd St #306,